-With all the snow lately, the Forest Preserve District of DuPage County is seeing an uptick in cross-country skiers on trails.
-The district is ready.
-It has groomed tracks in the trails for this very activity.
+With all the snow this winter, the Forest Preserve District of DuPage County saw an uptick in cross-country skiers on trails.
+The district was ready.
+It groomed tracks in the trails for this very activity.

 “Over the years we’ve learned how to enhance conditions, but the biggest challenge is reminding everyone to share the trails responsibly,” says Jay Johnson, a site manager with the district.
 “Some of the most frequent feedback we receive from skiers is disappointment when other visitors disrupt tracks, often because they don’t realize what they are.
 To help the situation, we’ve put up signs to inform all visitors about grooming activities and to reinforce winter trail etiquette whether you’re on foot or skis.”

 The district allows cross-country skiing on most of its 145 miles of trails when conditions permit.
 Updated conditions are recorded on the Outdoor Report at 630-871-6422.